by Ishfaq Ahmad Chopan

-The mathematics has evolved from basic counting, measurements, to the study of dynamics and to various scientific, medical, financial and engineering orientated peaks of influence.
+Mathematics has evolved from basic counting, and measurements, to the study of dynamics and to various scientific, medical, financial and engineering-orientated peaks of influence.

 The world-renowned Italian scientist Galileo Galilei was of the opinion that we can’t interpret our universe until we can’t interpret the language in which it has been written down.
 Of course, it is the language of mathematics, the language of counting, the language of lines, triangles, circles, polygons and various mathematical structures.

 The history of mathematics has seen the influence of various notable mathematicians whose work made the foundational and remarkable importance in the subject.
 Around 3000 BC, the Babylonians and Egyptians started use of arithmetic, algebra, and geometry for calculations, construction and astronomy.
 In the sixth century BC, the Greeks made a systematic study of mathematics.
 In the 300 BC, Euclid introduced the axiomatic method even used today.
 His writings Elements is regarded as the most successful and influential textbook of all time.
 The ancient Greek mathematician Archimedes is observed as one of the leading mathematician ever born.
 The ancient Greeks worked in the field of conics, trigonometry and algebra.

 The Hindu-Arabic numeral system, a positional number system, which is the most common system for the symbolic representation of numbers in the world, was invented in India between first and fourth century.
 It was later transmitted to the West through Islamic world.